azsk/DevOpsKit-docs/00b-Getting-Started/GettingStarted_PowerShellTipsAzSK.md

 Get-AzSKAzureServicesSecurityStatus -SubscriptionId $subId
 ```

-Here's a slighly more interesting example...
+Here's a slightly more interesting example...

 If you have multiple subscriptions and need to run various commands on some of them, you
 can setup a variable for each subscription.
 Then have a common variable representing the target subscription.
 The script below will